-The 2016 Summary Compensation Table sets forth in footnote 3 the director stock grants we, CompX, Kronos Worldwide or NL, as applicable, paid to each of Messrs.
-Graham, O'Brien and Watson for his director services.
-See the 2016 Grants of Plan-Based Awards section in this proxy statement for a discussion of these annual grants and the formula by which the stock awards are determined.
-The stock grants Messrs.
-Graham, O'Brien and Watson received were pursuant to the same formula used for all directors.
-The dollar amount of the stock awards appearing in the 2016 Summary Compensation Table represents the value recognized for financial statement reporting purposes of shares of common stock we, CompX, Kronos Worldwide or NL, as applicable, granted to each of Messrs.
-Graham, O'Brien and Watson for his director services.
+The 2017 Summary Compensation Table sets forth the director stock grants that we, CompX, Kronos Worldwide or NL paid to Mr. Graham for his director services prior to July 2017.
+See the 2017 Grants of Plan-Based Awards section in this proxy statement for a discussion of these annual grants and the formula by which the stock awards are determined.
+The stock grant Mr. Graham received was pursuant to the same formula used for all directors.
+The dollar amount of the stock awards appearing in the 2017 Summary Compensation Table represents the value recognized for financial statement reporting purposes of shares of common stock we, CompX, Kronos Worldwide or NL granted to Mr. Graham for his director services.

-Prior to 2014, we decided to forego the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
+Prior to 2015, we decided to forgo the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
 We also do not have any security ownership requirements or guidelines for our management or directors.
-We do not currently anticipate any equity-based compensation will be granted in 2017, other than the annual grants of stock to our directors.
+We do not currently anticipate any equity-based compensation will be granted in 2018, other than the annual grants of stock to our directors who are not employees of Contran or one of its subsidiaries or affiliates.